roadsidemultimedia/Docs/advanced/translating-dms.md

 ## RTL (Right-to-Left) ##

+Upon launch PageLines DMS will not provide RTL (right-to-left) support.
+However, such support has been discussed and will be implemented in a future release via an update.

-If you add Arabic, Hebrew, Persian, or any other RTL language it should automatically enable Right-to-left (RTL support in PageLines DMS.
-PageLines Framework is built to recognize RTL and changes the styles accordingly.
+Once RTL support has been implemented, you will be able to add Arabic, Hebrew, Persian, or any other RTL language and it will automatically enable Right-to-left (RTL) support in PageLines DMS and will change the styles accordingly.

 <div class="row-fluid">
 	<div class="span12">